deepflowio/docs/translate/translated/07-integration/02-input/04-log/02-vector.md

       pod_labels: ''
 ```

 If you deploy Vector as a process on a cloud server, you can use the [File](https://vector.dev/docs/reference/configuration/sources/file) module to collect logs from a specified path.
-Here is an example configuration for the `/var/log/` path:
+Taking the `/var/log/` path as an example, the sample configuration is as follows:

 ```yaml
 sources: